rprichard/CxxCodeBrowser/README.md

 Usage
 -----

-Opening a C/C++ project with SourceWeb is a three-step process:
+Opening a C/C++ project with CxxCodeBrowser is a three-step process:

 1. Create a JSON compilation database (i.e. `compile_commands.json`).

-2. Run the `sw-clang-indexer` on the database to generate an `index` file.
+2. Run the `ccb-clang-indexer` on the database to generate an `index` file.

-3. Open the `index` file in the `sourceweb` GUI program.
+3. Open the `index` file in the `CxxCodeBrowser` GUI program.

 ### JSON compilation database